jep-capital-devs/devtest_backend/README.md

 system to allow users to be added and then for a user to be able to view all users in the system.

+# You will need to

+* Create a fresh database
+* serve your application locally however you see fit
+* update the .env file to allow the application to work
+* run setup_script.sh in the bin directory.
+* Begin working on the site

 # What to Know

 ## Frostbite Architecture